 It is crucial that parents understand this key point: custody decisions are always made by assessing what type of arrangement will be best for the child, not what type of arrangement is best for, or preferred by, the parents.

-As a parent your needs and desires are secondary to the well-being of your child.
-To prevail in a custody dispute, you need to be able to present a compelling case that clearly establishes that your desired child custody/visitation arrangement is actually what is in the best interests of your child.
+As a parent, your needs and desires are secondary to your child’s well-being.
+To prevail in a custody dispute, you need to present a compelling case that clearly establishes that your desired child custody/visitation arrangement is actually what is in your child’s best interests.